 Background

-The ACCG is a collaboration among diverse stakeholders that was originally formed in 2008.
-The group is an informal, community-based group that works to promote fire safe communities, healthy forests and watersheds, and sustainable local economies in Amador and Calaveras counties.
+The ACCG is a collaboration among diverse stakeholders formed in 2008 to promote fire-safe communities, healthy forests and watersheds, and sustainable local economies in Amador and Calaveras counties.
 ACCG members include individuals, nonprofit organizations, businesses, tribal interests, and local, state, and federal government entities.
-In 2012, the ACCG was awarded Collaborative Forest Landscape Restoration (CFLR) Program funding for ten years to fund the "Cornerstone" project.
-Since that time, much of the ACCG’s collaborative efforts have focused on United States Forest Service managed public lands on the Amador Ranger District on the Eldorado National Forest and on the Calaveras Ranger District on the Stanislaus National Forest.
-Additionally, the ACCG serves as an information sharing and networking forum for members and others who are committed to an all-lands, landscape approach in pursuit of the group's triple bottom line mission.
+The ACCG serves as an information sharing and networking forum for members and others who are committed to an all-lands, landscape approach in pursuit of the group's triple bottom line mission.

 Goals